AlxHnr/build.vim/README.md

 ## CMake

-Your project looks like this:
+Your project may look like this:

 ```
 ├── CMakeLists.txt